Alok-joseph/canvolo/README.md

 # canvolo-website

-canvolo is a Blogging website of Alok-joseph were i writes about freelancing this is under SIT license
+canvolo is a Blogging website of Alok-joseph were i writes about freelancing this is under Mozilla Public License 2.0  license